isovector/prospect/README.md

 ## Overview

-The `Accursed` monad is a thing of unimaginable horror.
-Upon those who are brave enough to plumb its depths, it bestows the ability to statically explore functions, and by extension, monads.
-Such power, however, does not come for free; using `Accursed` is an implicit pact with the Eldrich horrors.
-Feckless wanderers into this territory will be rewarded with naught but terror, madness, and runtime crashes.
+`prospect` is a library that provides primitives for exploring functions, and by extension, monads.
+As such, it allows for a best-attempt static analysis of free monads.
+Such power, however, does not come for free; using `prospect` is an implicit promise with the Eldrich horrors that you'll tread lightly.
+Feckless wanderers into these depths will be rewarded with naught but terror, madness, and runtime crashes.

 ## Usage

-`Accursed` is at its core, a free monad with an `Alternative` instance.
-It introduces a single primitive, `unholyPact :: Accursed f a`, the forcing of which corresponds to an `empty` when evaluated in the context of a bind.
-Extreme care should be used; if an unevaluated `unholyPact` manages to escape from `Accursed`, you will find yourself chasing exceptions at runtime.
+The library provides a function, `prospect :: Free f a -> (Maybe a, [f ()])`, which can probe the depths of a free monad, finding as many `f` constructors as it can before the monad branches dynamically.

-In all other respects, `Accursed` is equivalent to the `Free` monad from `free`, and has a corresponding interface.
+Be careful when inspecting the `f ()`s, if any of them depend on variables bound in the monad, they will leak exceptions when you are least expecting them.
+It's a good idea to run your `f ()`s through `ensure :: Alternative m => a -> m a` after you've scrutinized their constructors.

 ## Example

-Accursed can be used to perform a best-effort static analysis of a free monad:
+`prospect` can be used to perform a best-effort static analysis of a free monad:

 ```haskell
 data Pattern a